Stanley Kunitz: Biography

 Kunitz was born in Worcester, Massachusetts, the youngest of three children, to Yetta Helen (née Jasspon) and Solomon Z. Kunitz, both of Jewish Russian Lithuanian descent.

 Six weeks before Stanley's birth, his father, who was a dressmaker, went bankrupt and committed suicide in Elm Park in Worcester by drinking carbolic acid.
 His mother removed every trace of Kunitz's father from the household.
 The death of his father would be a powerful influence on Kunitz's life.

 Kunitz and his two older sisters, Sarah and Sophia, were raised by his mother, who had made her way from Yashwen, Kovno, Lithuania by herself in 1890, and opened a dry goods store.
 She remarried in 1910 to Mark Dine.
 The couple filed for bankruptcy in 1912 and then were indicted by the U.S. District Court for concealing assets.
-They pleaded guilty and turned over USD$10,500 to the trustees.
+They pleaded guilty and turned over US$10,500 to the trustees.
 Mark Dine died when Kunitz was fourteen; he had a heart attack while hanging curtains.

 At fifteen, Kunitz moved out of the house and became a butcher's assistant.
 Later he got a job as a cub reporter on The Worcester Telegram, where he continued working during his summer vacations from college.

 Kunitz graduated summa cum laude in 1926 from Harvard College with an English major and a philosophy minor, and then earned a master's degree in English from Harvard the following year.
 He wanted to continue his studies for a doctorate degree, but was told by the university that the Anglo-Saxon students would not like to be taught by a Jew.

 After Harvard, he worked as a reporter for The Worcester Telegram, and as editor for the H. W. Wilson Company in New York City.
 He then founded and edited Wilson Library Bulletin and started the Author Biographical Studies.
 Kunitz married Helen Pearce in 1930; they divorced in 1937.
 In 1935 he moved to New Hope, Pennsylvania and befriended Theodore Roethke.
 He married Eleanor Evans in 1939; they had a daughter Gretchen in 1950.
 Kunitz divorced Eleanor in 1958.

 At Wilson Company, Kunitz served as co-editor for Twentieth Century Authors, among other reference works.
 In 1931, as Dilly Tante, he edited Living Authors, a Book of Biographies.
 His poems began to appear in Poetry, Commonweal, The New Republic, The Nation, and The Dial.